bleonardb3/WM/Lab-2/README.md

 ## Introduction:

-In this lab, you will use the Data Science Experience SPSS Modeler capability to explore, prepare, and model passenger data from the Titanic.
+In this lab, you will use the Watson SPSS Modeler capability to explore, prepare, and model passenger data from the Titanic.
 The SPSS Modeler is a drag and drop capability to build machine learning pipelines.

 ## Objectives:

 Upon completing the lab, you will:

-1. Become familiar with the DSX SPSS Modeler capability
+1. Become familiar with the Watson Studio SPSS Modeler capability
 2. Profile the Titanic data set
 3. Explore the Titanic data set with visualizations
 4. Cleanse and Transform the data